Compensation For The Long Recovery Or Lifelong Complications From A Brain Injury Accident

 Traumatic brain injuries can create a terrifying situation for victims and their families.
 Brain damage can result in many problems, including cognitive disorders, mental disability, loss of mobility and coma.
 If you or a loved one has experienced brain trauma, contact an Atlanta brain trauma attorney at Ashenden & Associates, P.C. immediately.
 Our firm can help you receive the maximum recovery possible from the insurance company and, if applicable, file a suit against those responsible for the injury.
 The goal of our firm is to provide you with excellent Atlanta personal injury representation so that you can move forward with your life.

 Traumatic Brain Injuries Result In Medical Expenses And More

 Over 5 million Americans live with lifelong debilitating brain injuries requiring intensive medical care, which creates many expenses.
 For these people, the money recovered through their personal injury lawsuits can mean the difference between life and death.
 An Atlanta brain injury attorney can help you recover damages for your injuries, including:

 - Past and continuing medical expenses

 - Lost quality of life

 - Punitive damages

-The most common symptoms to look for include but are not limited to the following: severe headaches, dizziness, loss of balance, ringing in the ears, short term memory loss (driving and forgetting where you are going; leaving your car keys in a place where you cannot find them; etc.), loss of temper (with noticeable increase compared to how the victim was before the TBI), amnesia or inability to remember the traumatic event, blurred and/or double vision, sensitivity to light and/or noise, inability to concentrate or focus as before the event, word finding difficulties, changes in sense of taste, and change in emotions.
+The most common symptoms to look for include severe headaches, dizziness, loss of balance, ringing in the ears, short-term memory loss (driving and forgetting where you are going; leaving your car keys in a place where you cannot find them; etc.), loss of temper (noticeable increase), amnesia or inability to remember the traumatic event, blurred and/or double vision, sensitivity to light and/or noise, inability to concentrate or focus as before the event, difficulty finding the right words, changes in sense of taste, and change in emotions.